 - Dual chip architecture.
 BitBox’s dual-chip system ensures your private data remains isolated on a high-security memory chip.

 - Password protection.
-BitBox is protected by a password.
-This password erases resets automatically after 15 failed attempts.
+BitBox wallet is protected by a password.
+This password erases and resets automatically after 15 failed attempts.
 This is a sure protection against common password attacks through brute force.

 Do I need to download any software?

 Yes, BitBox comes with its own native app to help you manage your cryptocurrency, thus helping you avoid browser-based add-ons.
 However, you will still need to download compatible apps to help communicate BitBox with your device.
 Before using BitBox on your desktop, you will need to download the BitBox desktop app, and if you are using BitBox to receive, store or send Ethereum and ERC20 token, you will need to download MyEtherWallet app.

 Yes, BitBox offers you a backup option through its Micro SD card that comes as a package with your wallet.
 The BitBox features a micro SD slot where you can insert your card for backup during the setup process.
 In case you lose or damage your BitBox, you can use this Micro SD card on another compatible device to recover your wallet and subsequently your funds.
 After your initial set up, remove the SD card and store it securely.

 Can I use BitBox anonymously?